eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 18.10:
 -->
 ## Appsody mount errors on Windows Enterprise
 If you use Windows Enterprise and authenticate through Azure Active Directory (AAD), you might see mount errors when you use any of the Java Appsody stacks, such as `java-microprofile` or `java-spring-boot2`.
-Appsody does not mount the Maven cache to the Appsody application container.

 You might receive an error message in the `appsody.log` file when you try to create an Appsody project:
 ```
 [Container] docker: Error response from daemon: error while creating mount source path '/C/Users/<user name>/.m2/repository': mkdir /C/Users/<user name>/.m2: permission denied.
 ```

 **Workaround:** Configure the Maven `.m2` cache to be outside of your home directory.
-1. If you log in to your Windows machine as an Azure user, and you want to create Appsody applications, set the global `MAVEN_OPTS` environment variable before you start Eclipse or VS Code.
+If you log in to your Windows machine as an Azure user, and you want to create Appsody applications, set the global `MAVEN_OPTS` environment variable before you start Eclipse or VS Code.
 - Example: `MAVEN_OPTS=-Dmaven.repo.local=C:\somefolder\.m2\repository`
-2. Codewind and Eclipse can use the same repository.
-  - In Eclipse, go to **Preferences**>**Maven**>**User Settings** and update the **localRepository** field in the `settings.xml` file.
-  - If you use VS Code, locate the Maven `settings.xml` file on your computer and update the **localRepository** field manually.

 <!--
 Action/Topic: Appsody with Codewind